open-ods/open-ods/README.md

     $ brew install libmemcached
     ```

+    On CentOS, you can use yum to install libmemcached and zlib
+    ```bash
+    sudo yum install zlib-devel libmemcached-devel
+    ```

     _If you're using another OS you will have to refer to appropriate instructions for your OS._